 Every Tuesday, arrange to take residents on a fun outing.
 Contact your county’s historical department to plan scenic rides near historical landmarks in your city.
 If you have residents who like to dine out, consider scheduling a Lunch Bunch activity to a popular local restaurant.
 If paid outings are not an option, however, then schedule free outings to local museums or simply to the mall to people-watch.

 On Wednesdays, allow residents to express their creativity with fun art projects.
-For instance, provide easy-to-use craft kits and art supplies for fun summer projects like making sand art, watercolor art, or fiber art.
+For instance, provide easy-to-use craft kits and art supplies for fun summer projects like making sand art or watercolor art.
 If you have residents who like to create their own artwork, then provide them with blank canvases and paint so that they can create their own masterpieces.

 Using Their Hands